Get a free, no obligation personal loan quote with rates as low as 9.99%

 When you take out a mortgage, you have some choices in terms of how long you want the amortization schedule to be.
 More specifically, you can choose between short-term amortization periods – such as a 15-year mortgage – or long-term amortization periods – such as a 25-year mortgage.
 There are pros and cons to each, so you will want to weigh them all before you decide which route to take.

-One isn’t necessarily better than the other.
-It all depends on your situation.
 For instance, if money is tight, a long-term amortization period may be ideal because your monthly mortgage payments will be a lot lower.
 But if you are capable of making big payments, you can save on interest and become mortgage-free sooner rather than later.

 Extra Payments And Their Effect On Amortization Schedules

 Despite having a specific amortization schedule that you stick to with the goal of repaying your entire loan amount, you may also have the opportunity to make extra payments from time to time if you fall upon some extra money.
-Many lenders will allow an extra payment once a year that can go entirely towards your principal loan amount.
-This can help you pay your mortgage down faster and help you save money on interest.
+These extra payments, if your loan contract allows it, go entirely towards your principal, not interest.

 Final Thoughts